Skip to main content

 Maturity

-Gamma cameras are a mature technology, widely used in nuclear medicine departments.
+Gamma cameras are a mature technology, primarily used in nuclear medicine.

 Safety considerations